mihir09/ShopMart/README.md

 Adding product using Template driven forms
 Serverless Application built upon Firebase
 Added Search, Update, Delete and Cancel operations for the product.

+Modified the products UI with additional features of pagination, sorting and search built using Angular Material
 </p>

 ## Local Development